-A complete overview of innovation programs: you define the benefits you expect from your innovation strategy, the innovation matrix will tell you the most suitable programs to activate.
+A complete overview of innovation programs: you define the benefits you expect from your innovation strategy, the innovation matrix will show you the most suitable program to activate.

 What is this for?

 Over the past 9 years, Board of Innovation has supported many large organizations in designing and executing a wide range of innovation initiatives.

 Navigating through all these different formats is not always easy.
 We’ve been asked many times by innovation managers questions like ‘what is the best innovation initiative for our organization?’ or ‘how do others tackle this problem?’.

 To reply to these questions we’ve created a matrix that compares innovation initiatives.
 Surprisingly enough, we call it the innovation matrix.

 This tool aims to support you in making the right decision when it comes to launching your next innovation program so that you can make the most of your innovation budget.

 Download this PDF and print it on an A4.